Ircam-WAM/improtech-website/pages/Program.md

 This course will dive into the advanced use of Somax2, including mastering of expert controls in the UI, accessing and programming the Max Library interface, scripting for real life performances, and taking advantage of multi-agent network connectivity.

 ###18:00 - 19:30 Improtech lecture session #3
-Mari Kimura (UC Irvine), Natural Gestural Control in Instrumental Interaction with Generative Live Electronics
+**Mari Kimura** (UC Irvine), Natural Gestural Control in Instrumental Interaction with Generative Live Electronics

-Jose-Miguel Fernandes and Lara Morciano (Ircam) The Somax2Collider environment for Spatial Interactive Agents.
+**Jose-Miguel Fernandes and Lara Morciano** (Ircam) The Somax2Collider environment for Spatial Interactive Agents.
 The making of Lara Morciano’s Lithophonics for ensemble.

+<br><br>

 ##1 August, Thursday